 - Consecutive: Occurs after strabismus corrective surgery (to correct esotropia).
 It can develop shortly after surgery or may develop years later.

 Some conditions, such as cranial nerve problems, certain thyroid disorders, and trauma resulting after certain ocular or sinus surgeries, may also cause acquired exotropia.

 In most cases, the first signs of exotropia appear during childhood.
-Typically, exotropia begins intermittently, occurring while the child is staring into space or daydreaming.
+Typically, exotropia begins intermittently; occurring while the child is staring into space or daydreaming.
 The deviation may become more noticeable while the child is staring at something from a distance.
 Most children do not know they have vision problems.
-Sadly, they think problems such as double vision or trouble seeing distances (myopia or nearsightedness) are normal and do not express their inability to see clearly.
+Sadly, they think problems such as double vision or nearsightedness are normal and do not express their inability to see clearly.
 Because of this, it is important to watch children for symptoms of all eye conditions, including exotropia.
 Symptoms of exotropia include: